Skip Navigation

 How to understand test results

-We monitored for 91 U.S. EPA-regulated contaminants in 2022; 76 of these have "primary" standards and we list them in this report if detected in our water.
-View the complete Water Quality Summary should you wish to view additional monitoring results not required in this report.
+We monitored for 91 U.S. EPA-regulated contaminants in 2023; 76 of these have "primary" standards and by law, are listed in this report if detected.
+We also monitored for more than 75 unregulated contaminants and for Cryptosporidium, which is required by the EPA for water systems that treat surface water.
+Cryptosporidium, a naturally occurring organism that can cause gastrointestinal distress, was not detected in any 2023 source (untreated) water samples.
+You'll find a complete Water Quality Summary where you may view additional monitoring results not required in this report.

 Key terms